 "Rhetoric of Change” Leaders strive to think locally and globally about the world, and they take action to change it.
 "Change” is one of the most popular campaign pitches for politicians.
 In this course, we will approach the rhetorical persuasiveness of such calls to action.
 Eric Fromm distinguishes the rebel from the revolutionary precisely to the degree to which the rebel has an agenda that can be understood as a cogent rhetorical argument.
 Calls for change can come in many forms, including films, essays, slogans, Op-Ed pieces, and protest art.
 While working with primary sources from the Library of Congress and also various secondary sources, we will apply classical rhetorical theory to study various calls to action.
 Students will collaborate on a presentation wherein they use primary sources from the Library of Congress to investigate targeted texts about civil rights.
 The final project includes an extended research essay that analyzes rhetorical arguments used in achieving a particular societal change in recent history.
 If they prefer, students may demonstrate their abilities to effectively wield rhetorical strategies in other ways.
 They may put forth an argument for how a particular change occurred, or they may produce an extended, researched argument that calls for societal transformation.

 To pass RHET 351, students must complete all required assignments as stated on the course syllabus.
-In addition to the required assignments listed above, students will be expected to participate in workshopping and conferencing activities.
-The instructor is welcome to add assignments.
+Students will be expected to participate in workshopping and conferencing activities.

 Copyright © 2016 Rockford University, all rights reserved